CDCgov/fdns-ui-react/src/documentation/introduction.md

 ### Accessible.
 Responsive.
 Secure
 `Version 0.8.9`

-FDNS UI kit is a pragmatic UI kit for building evolving interfaces for public health applications on the web.
-Using a system of styles, patterns and components; it seeks to provide a unified language and consistent look and feel when designing data-driven applications.
+FDNS UI is a pragmatic component and design library used to build evolving interfaces for public health applications.
+It utilizes a system of styles, patterns, components and documentation; to provide a unified language and consistent look and feel when designing data-driven applications.
 This project is built and maintained open-source by the Centers for Disease Control under the CSELS/DHIS.

 Our component library and design guidelines system is divided into four sections.
 * **Style Guide:** A Style Guide is a set of standards and rules for the formatting of digital interfaces.
 Representing a subclass in the design system, this static documentation describes the design system itself: how products should look and feel, use cases for UI patterns, correct typographic scales, etc.